farhad0085/drf-2fa/docs/index.md

     - Twilio
 - Third party Authenticator App authentication
 - Ability to skip/disable 2fa on current device (In Progress)
-- Ability to have multiple authentication method (In Progress)
+- Ability to use multiple authentication methods (In Progress)

 ## Documentation
 - [Installation](./installation.md)